How to set up a private child support agreement in 5 easy steps

 We are a team of dedicated family lawyers with experience negotiating on behalf of our clients in a range of divorce, separation, parenting, property, and child support matters.
 You can rely on our support and representation as you go through you separation and trust that we will achieve the best possible outcome in your matter.

-Find out more about AFLWe are proud to announce we have been named as a finalist in the Australian Law Awards for Law Firm of the Years 2020, 2021, 2022 and 2023.
+Find out more about AFLWe are proud to announce we have been named as a finalist in the Australian Law Awards for Law firm of the years 2020, 2021, 2022, 2023 and 2025.

 Award recipients represent a true cross section of the legal industry, recognising the contributions of the profession’s most senior ranks through to its rising stars.